-For the election of councillors, optional preferential was the method used.
+For this by-election, optional preferential was the method used.

 Absent Voting

 Unlike State and Federal elections, absent voting is not available at NSW Local Government elections for electors who are outside their council area or ward on election day.